Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Tim Ferriss

 Considered the father of biohacking, Tim Ferriss led the n=1 self-quantification movement with his book The Four Hour Body.
-Although he now focuses primarily on Entrepreneurship, productivity, and lifestyle hacking, Tim has helped millions find what works for themselves.
+Although he now focuses primarily on Entrepreneurship, productivity, and lifestyle hacking, Tim has helped millions find what works for them.

 - Entrepreneurship